Upgrading CloudBees CI on modern cloud platforms

 1. Ensure you have enabled the CloudBees Assurance Program (CAP) to ensure you are upgrading to plugin versions tested by CAP.
 For more information, please refer to Upgrading plugins with Beekeeper Upgrade Assistant.

-2. Enable the CloudBees Quiet Start Plugin plugin to ensure that when the instance first comes online after the upgrade, builds will not start automatically before you get a chance to upgrade the plugins.
+2. Enable the CloudBees Quiet Start plugin to ensure that when the instance first comes online after the upgrade, builds will not start automatically before you get a chance to upgrade the plugins.

 3. Verify the test environment is functioning correctly after it is upgraded.